-The New England Trail, or NET Mattabesett – Section 10 made me work for my views!
-The climbs were not long and the New England Trail does not bother with those pesky switchbacks.
-Loose rocky tread coupled with short steep climbs had me gasping a little – just a little!
+The New England Trail, or NET Mattabesett – Section 10, made me work for my views!
+The climbs were not long, and the New England Trail does not bother with those pesky switchbacks.
+Loose rocky tread and short steep climbs had me gasping a little – just a little!

-This particular section of trail included some cardio workouts rewarded by great views.
-The Tri-Mountain view was one of my favorites of the New England Trail so far.
-The only minor disappointment was Blue Trail Range on the other side of the lake, below the view, where it sounded as if there was a small war in progress.
+This section of the trail included cardio workouts rewarded by great views.
+The Tri-Mountain view was one of my favorites of the New England Trail.
+The only minor disappointment was Blue Trail Range on the other side of the lake, below the view, where it sounded like a small war in progress.

 NET Mattabesett Trail Section 9 – Quick Glance